NowakArtur97/My-Moments-Monolith/README.md

 - Custom password validation
 - Database migrations with Flyway
 - Continuous deployment with Jenkins
+- Automatic plugins installation and job building with Jenkins
 - Deployment on Heroku

 ## To Do

-- Automatic job building with Jenkins
+- Automatic creation of user and environment variables in Jenkins

 ## Endpoints List: